 Description in preparation…

-You can view the research report here:
+You can view the project report here (LT): Atsisiųsti / Download

-16. ONGOING: KA2 ERASMUS+ PROJEKTAS „EMPOWERING THROUGH REPRESENTATION: TOOLKIT FOR GOOD PRACTICES“ (2025-2027)
+16. ONGOING: KA2 ERASMUS+ PROJECT „EMPOWERING THROUGH REPRESENTATION: TOOLKIT FOR GOOD PRACTICES“ (2025-2027)

 Description in preparation…

-You can view the research report here:
+You can view the project report here (EN): Atsisiųsti / Download

 15. KA2 ERASMUS+ INTERNATIONAL PROJECT “OCTOPUS” (2024-2026)